 Pursuant to the securities purchase agreements, dated September 8, 2009, related to this private placement, we agreed to file the registration statement of which this prospectus is a part with the Securities and Exchange Commission to register the disposition of the shares of our common stock sold in the private placement (including common stock issuable upon the exercise of the warrants) and an aggregate of 1,845,000 shares of common stock owned by the selling stockholders prior to consummation of the private placement in the manner contemplated under "Plan of Distribution."
-We also agreed to keep the registration statement effective until the earlier of (a) such time as all of the shares registered hereunder shall have been resold, or (b) such time as all of the shares registered hereunder may be resold without restrictions pursuant to Rule 144 under the Securities Act.
-Under the securities purchase agreements, if the registration statement of which this prospectus is a part is not declared effective by November 8, 2009 (or, in the event that the registration statement is reviewed by the Securities and Exchange Commission, January 7, 2010), we may incur certain penalties as liquidated damages to the selling stockholders equal to 1% of the purchase price paid by the selling stockholders for each 30-day delay; provided that such damages shall not exceed, in the aggregate, 12% of the purchase price paid by the selling stockholders.
-This prospectus covers the offer and sale by the selling stockholders of up to 2,591,772 shares acquired by the selling stockholders in the private placement, including 43,099 shares which may be acquired upon exercise of the warrants, representing in the register the remaining securities in one or more additional registration statements within 30 days of the Company being eligible to do so with such subsequent registration statements to be declared effective within 90 days from such eligibility date.
+We also agreed to keep the registration statement effective until the earlier of (a) such time as all of the shares registered hereunder shall have been resold, or (b) such time as all of the shares registered hereunder the securities purchase agreements, if the registration statement of which this prospectus is a part is not declared effective by November 8, 2009 (or, in the event that the registration statement is reviewed by the Securities and Exchange Commission, January 7, 2010), we may incur certain penalties as liquidated damages to the selling stockholders equal to 1% of the purchase price paid by the selling stockholders for each 30-day delay; provided that such damages shall not exceed, in the aggregate, 12% of the purchase price paid by the selling stockholders.
+This prospectus covers the offer and sale by the selling stockholders of up to 2,591,772 shares acquired by the selling stockholders in the private placement, including 43,099 shares which may be acquired upon exercise of the warrants, representing in the aggregate approximately 15% of the total number of shares of common stock (including shares which may be acquired upon exercise of the warrants) issued in the private placement.
+Under the securities purchase agreements, we have an ongoing obligation to register the remaining securities in one or more additional registration statements within 30 days of the Company being eligible to do so with such subsequent registration statements to be declared effective within 90 days from such eligibility date.
 This prospectus also covers the offer and sale of the 1,845,000 shares of common stock acquired by the selling stockholders prior to the private placement.